JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 REPL and package manager not require compilation after a Julia restart..
 It is therefore unlikely that `incremental=false` is of much use unless in special cases for sysimage creation (for apps it is a different story though).

+As an alternative consider using another mechanism to pass the `-J` flag to Julia as above.
+These include creating a desktop shortcut or a shell alias, `$ alias julia='julia -q -J/path/to/sysimage.so'`, that includes the option.

 ### [Compilation of functions](@id tracing)